Teaching for Writing Improvement

 1. What are the dates of the course?

-The program opens on January 4, 2021 and ends on January 31, 2021.
-Everyone who has registered will be sent a link to the course two weeks before the course begins (December 21st, 2020).
+The program opens on March 31, 2022 and ends on April 24, 2022.
+Everyone who has registered will be sent a link to the course two weeks before the course begins.

 2. What will be my experience in the course?